 Police say woman randomly fired gun from car window

-DES MOINES, Iowa (AP) — Police in Des Moines have arrested a woman accused of randomly firing several shots from a gun that wasn’t hers out of a car window on Friday.
+DES MOINES (AP) - Police in Des Moines have arrested a woman accused of randomly firing several shots from a gun that wasn’t hers out of a car window on Friday.

 Television station WHO 13 reports that 23-year-old Sophia Garcia was arrested in the incident.